backstage/backstage/docs/tutorials/journey.md

 ---
 id: journey
 title: Future developer journey
-description: Document describes a possible journey of a future Backstage plugin developer
+description: This document describes a possible journey of a future Backstage
 ---

 > This document describes a possible journey of a **_future_** Backstage plugin